If you’re thinking about living abroad, or you’ve already moved, there are two things you can do with your UK pension.

 Be immediately suspicious of anyone who contacts you unexpectedly offering to help transfer your pension, and if the offer sounds too good to be true, then the chances are, it is.

-The wise way forward is to take all the advice you can from a regulated professional who really knows the pros and cons of QOPS, and can help you shape a strategy that fits your circumstances.
+The wise way forward is to take advice from a regulated professional who knows the pros and cons of QOPS, and can help you shape a strategy that fits your circumstances.